A Man and a Woman: Critical response

 Upon its theatrical release in the United States, A Man and a Woman received mostly positive reviews.
 In his New York Times review, Bosley Crowther wrote: "For a first-rate demonstration of the artfulness of a cameraman and the skill at putting together handsome pictures and a strongly sentimental musical score, there is nothing around any better than Claude Lelouch's A Man and a Woman".
 Crowther lauded the "beautiful and sometimes breath-taking exposition of visual imagery intended to excite the emotions" and praised the director for his ability to create something unique from the commonplace:

 The review in Variety commented on the performances of the lead actors: "Anouk Aimee has a mature beauty and an ability to project an inner quality that helps stave off the obvious banality of her character, and this goes too for the perceptive Jean-Louis Trintignant as the man".

-On Rotten Tomatoes, the film has an approval rating of 75% based on reviews from 14 critics.
+On Rotten Tomatoes, the film holds an approval rating of 75% based on 16 reviews, with an average rating of 6.4/10.

-The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
+The film was selected for screening as part of the Cannes Classics section of the 2016 Cannes Film Festival.

-Awards and nominations
+Accolades

 Soundtrack

-The soundtrack was written by Francis Lai and received "Best Original Score" nominations at both the BAFTA Awards and Golden Globe Awards in 1967.
-The film's theme song, with music by Francis Lai and lyrics by Pierre Barouh, was also nominated for "Best Original Song in a Motion Picture" at the Golden Globe Awards.
+The soundtrack was written by Francis Lai, and received Best Original Score nominations at both the BAFTA Awards and Golden Globe Awards in 1967.
+The film's theme song, with music by Lai and lyrics by Pierre Barouh, was also nominated for Best Original Song in a Motion Picture at the Golden Globe Awards.
 In Finland, it has become one of the most easily recognizable TV advertisement themes, having been used for decades by the cruise ferry brand Silja Line.

 Pierre Barouh, who plays the deceased husband in the film, also sings the songs in the soundtrack.
-In a sequence of the film, he makes a brief reappearance singing "Samba Saravah", a French version with lyrics by Barouh himself of the Brazilian song "Samba da Benção" written by Baden Powell with original lyrics by Vinicius de Moraes.
+In a sequence of the film, he makes a brief reappearance singing "Samba Saravah", a French version with lyrics by Barouh himself of the Brazilian bossa nova song "Samba da Benção", written by Baden Powell with original lyrics by Vinicius de Moraes.

-A 200 a l'heure is used as the theme for the BBC's Panorama current affairs program, The song Aujourd'hui C'est Toi for Rede Globo's Jornal Hoje midday newscast, and YLE's Ajankohtainen kakkonen weekly current affairs television program in Finland on TV2 from 1969 to 2015.
-Harry James recorded a version of the film's theme song on his album For Listening And Dancing, released in 1981 on Reader's Digest RD4A 213.
+"Aujourd'hui c'est toi" is used as the theme for the BBC's Panorama current affairs programme.
+It is also used for Rede Globo's Jornal Hoje midday newscast, and YLE's Ajankohtainen kakkonen weekly current affairs television program in Finland on TV2 from 1969 to 2015.
+Harry James recorded a version of the film's theme song on his album For Listening and Dancing, released in 1981 (Reader's Digest RD4A 213).